ms2300/multiplayer-glicko2/README.md

 ### Large Scale Cross County Meets

 I have used this algorithm to effectively rank almost every single high school cross country from the last decade.
-Running this algorithm with x boy runners, y girl runners and z competitions, I produced a mean elo of xxxx for girls and a mean elo of yyyy for boys respectively.
+Running this algorithm with 1,074,469 boy runners, 870,925 girl runners and 197,571 competitions, I produced a mean rating of 1508 for girls and a mean rating of 1506 for boys respectively.
 In addition, the ratings produced a nicely ordered bell curve just like they theoretically should.

 ![alt tag](https://github.com/ms2300/multiplayer-glicko2/blob/master/img/boysGlickoHistogram.png)
 <hr>